Li-xingXiao/272-dim-Motion-Representation/README.md

 Please note that it also relies on external libraries and datasets, each of which may be subject to their own licenses and terms of use.

 ## 🤝🏼 Citation
+The following exciting works use the 272-dim motion representation in this repo.

 If our project is helpful for your research, please consider citing :

+ICCV 2025:
 ```
 @article{xiao2025motionstreamer,
       title={MotionStreamer: Streaming Motion Generation via Diffusion-based Autoregressive Model in Causal Latent Space},